anantnrg/Aceelectron/README.md

 ## Known Bugs
-:x: The position of the icon on the titlebar changes when padding or margin is applied to another component in the body.
+:heavy_check_mark: The position of the icon on the titlebar changes when padding or margin is applied to another component in the body.